-January - February Exhibits @ Art Works!
+January – February Exhibits @ Art Works!

 ________________________________________

 Photographers get an opportunity to showcase their signature photographs in this juried show.
-Photography of all types including traditional, digital, manipulated and photographic mix-media are allowed.
-This is a juried show.
-Call for entries is January 19th and 20th at Art Works.
+You will see photography of all types including traditional, digital, manipulated, and photographic mixed media.
+This exhibit will be juried by professional photographer, John Henley.
 There are cash prizes.
-Check our website for details on submitting your artwork: INFO.
-The exhibit will be in the upstairs gallery.
+The exhibit will be in the main gallery.

 ________________________________________

-This ongoing series of intaglio portraits explores themes of anxiety, perception, and memory.
-Goff’s subjects are found in everyday places but often become mythologized, due to their characteristics and eccentricities.
-She gives the subjects exaggerated and disproportionate features to demonstrate the nature of a memory influenced by anxious obsessions.
-In this way she is portraying how the people we encounter in our lives often seem real but also unreal.
+Daniel Bice is inspired by dramatic emotions, and he explores these through kinetic scenes, harsh lighting and contrasting colors.
+He investigates the various facets of isolation—self-imposed and isolation through society, including self-isolation fed by thoughts, solitude or fear.
+In this exhibit he achieves a kind of juxtaposition of the tangled and surreal intensity of inner emotions with the serenity or unbearable cacophony of social reality.

-This exhibit will be in the Centre Gallery East.
+This exhibit will be in the Centre Gallery.